DevPoodle/compute-shader-plus/README.md

 There's a few things I'd like to add to this plugin eventually:

 - A new LinkedArrayUniform class.
 Because arrays are passed by reference, it should be possible to have a class that automatically reads from and updates a given array without the user having to call functions like get_data() or update().
-- A more optimized use of uniform sets.
-From examples I've seen, I know there are times where uniforms and uniform sets can be reused, but I haven't done enough testing to know exactly when, or how I'd want to implement that in this plugin.
 - The ability to use push constants for compute shaders.

 ## Other Resources